msjimc/circularMT/Guide/README.md

 Figure 26
 <hr />

-## Manually editing a feature's names
+## Manually editing a feature's name

 The name of each feature is obtained from the data file, if you wish to change their names, press the ```Edit``` button to the right of the ```Edit names``` label(see blue box in Figure 27 a).
 This will open the ```Edit feature names``` form, which is similar to the ```Adjust feature colours``` form.
 To edit a feature, first select its type from the drop down list (Figure 27 b) and the start to type the name of the feature you wish to change in to the text area below the drop down list: -this is case sensitive (see blue box in Figure 28).
 When the entered text matches just one feature - only one feature appears in the text area below, the lowest text area will be come active allowing you to enter the new name (see red box in Figure 28).